Yes, you can take hay fever tablets when pregnant - but some treatments should be avoided, according to doctors

 Hay fever is an allergic reaction to pollen, which is a fine powder released from plants.
 And 'hay fever season' - as it's known - usually lasts between late March and September.
 When the weather is warm, humid and windy, and pollen count is at its highest.

 Typical symptoms include sneezing and coughing, a runny or blocked nose and itchy or watery eyes.
 You may also suffer with an itchy throat, mouth, nose or ears.
-And some people may also experience loss of smell, pain around your temples and forehead, and even a headache or earache.
+And some people may also experience loss of smell, pain around your temples and forehead, and along with headache or earache.

 Can you take hay fever tablets when pregnant?